Eppo-exp/eppo-docs/docs/experiments/best-practices.md

 # Best practices

-Running a successful experiment isn't just about tracking metrics and looking at statistical significance.
-It's also about choosing the right metrics, the right duration, and any number of other small choices in experimental design and interpretation.
-While many of these decisions will be context-dependent, here are some best practices:
+Running a successful experiment involves more than just tracking metrics and analyzing statistical significance.
+It requires careful consideration of metrics selection, experiment duration, and various design and interpretation choices.
+While specific decisions may depend on the context, the following best practices can guide you:

-## Know what you want

-You should go into the experiment with a clear understanding of what type of experiment you're running.
-This will inform what kinds of reults you're looking for, and how long the experiment should run.
-Some common scenarios are:
+## Define your goals

+Before starting an experiment, clearly understand the type of experiment you are conducting.
+This knowledge will determine the desired outcomes and the appropriate duration for the experiment.
+Consider common scenarios, such as:

-- Testing a new variation to decide whether this improves user experience
+- Testing a new variation to assess improvements in user experience: Look for clear indications of improvement to expedite implementation.
-  - In this case, you are looking for a clear sign that the experience improves, and want to roll out quickly
-- Testing a rollout (e.g. refactor of code), making sure that experience isn’t broken
-  - In this case, you aren’t necessarily looking for an improvement in metrics, but rather want to make sure there aren’t any unforeseen negative consequences.
+- Testing a rollout (e.g., code refactor) to ensure the experience remains intact: Focus on identifying unforeseen negative consequences rather than expecting metric improvements.
-- Running an experiment to understand user behavior better
-  - In this case, you want to run an experiment for a longer period of time so you get tighter confidence intervals: even if one variant is clearly better than another, there may be reason to continue to gather more data.
+- Conducting an experiment to gain insights into user behavior: Run the experiment for a longer duration to achieve tighter confidence intervals.
+Even if one variant appears superior, extended data collection may be useful.

 ## How long should you run an experiment?

-In addition to the scenarios above, other factors can play a role in determining how long you should run an experiment:

-- If you have many potential experiments that compete for “space”, you want to be more aggressive in stopping experiments early
+Apart from scenario-based considerations, other factors influence the ideal experiment duration:

+- Competition for experiment "real estate": If multiple experiments vie for attention, consider ending experiments earlier to prioritize resources.
-- On the other hand, if there are no other experiments that are planned, feel free to run experiments longer so you gain a better understanding of the effects on your product.
+- Lack of planned experiments: When no other experiments are scheduled, feel free to run experiments for longer durations to gain a comprehensive understanding of their impact on your product.

 ## Traffic balances

-Unless you have strong reason otherwise, aim for a balanced split (that is, 50/50 in terms of 2 variations, or 33/33/33 in case of 3 variations).
-The variation with the lowest traffic allocation will always be the bottleneck of reducing uncertainty.
+Unless specific reasons dictate otherwise, aim for a balanced split of traffic allocation.
+For example, consider a 50/50 split for two variations or a 33/33/33 split for three variations.
+The variation with the lowest traffic allocation becomes the bottleneck for reducing uncertainty.

-A common motivation for running an imbalanced split (say 90/10) is that people are worried about a negative outcome, and want to minimize their users' exposure to this outcome.
-This is natural, but it’s good to realize that doing a 90/10 split might not help much: rather than 50% of the users having a short negative experience (and you quickly learning about this), you will give 10% of your users a long negative experience (because it will take much longer to pick up on the negative effect).
-That is, the total amount of “negative” is the same, it’s just spread out differently across your users.
+An imbalanced split (e.g., 90/10) is sometimes used to minimize users' exposure to a potentially negative outcome.
+However, it's important to recognize that a 90/10 split may not offer significant benefits.
+Instead of 50% of users experiencing a short negative experience (facilitating quick learning), 10% of users would endure a longer negative experience, as it takes more time to detect the negative effect.
+The total negative impact remains the same, only distributed differently among users.

 ## Avoid reassigning users to different variants mid-experiment